Search results for: Coal

 The Darkwoods Forest Carbon project offers a glimpse into what is likely being considered by BC government and industry decision-makers as a means of offsetting emissions from the natural gas sector.
 The problem with this is threefold.

 First, claiming that the preservation of a forest should be considered a carbon offset using an argument that the wood would otherwise be harvested is a bit like me say to you: “give me $10,000 or I will buy a gas-guzzling SUV”!
 Second, if you want to claim a carbon credit for planting a tree, then you have to also accept a debit if that tree, or another, burns down.
-Third, their is no international mechanism to get credit for such a nature-based offset and these are purely considered voluntary.
+Third, there is no international mechanism to get credit for such a nature-based offset and these are purely considered voluntary.

 Summary